George C. Thomas Jr.: Dogs and roses

 He raised English setters, and was one of the founders of the English Setter Club of America.

 In 1912, he began breeding roses on Bloomfield Farm, trying to create a variety that would thrive in Philadelphia's Mid-Atlantic climate.
 His botanical work continued in California, where he cultivated some 1,200 varieties, including his own "Bloomfield" hybrids.
 He wrote two books on roses.

 Family

 He married Edna H. Ridge in Philadelphia on July 6, 1901.
 They had two children: George Clifford III, born April 13, 1905; and Josephine Moorehead, born April 14, 1907.
-Thomas died of a heart attack at their home in Beverly Hills in 1932.
+Thomas died of a heart attack at their home in Beverly Hills on February 23, 1932.

 Legacy

 Geoff Shackelford, a golf course architect and author, wrote a 1995 history of Riviera Country Club and a 1996 biography of Thomas.

 In 2008, Thomas was posthumously inducted into the Southern California Golf Association's Hall of Fame.